mthom/scryer-prolog/README.md

       (backtrackable).
 - [x] Delimited continuations based on reset/3, shift/1 (documented in "Delimited Continuations for Prolog").
-- [x] Add opt-in tabling library based on delimited continuations (documented in "Tabling as a Library with Delimited Control").
+- [x] Tabling library based on delimited continuations (documented in "Tabling as a Library with Delimited Control").
 - [ ] A _redone_ representation of strings as difference list of
       chars, using a packed internal representation (_in progress_).